Cyclical Sector Timing in Switzerland: +4.69% Alpha Over SMI, 6.77% CAGR (SIX, 2001-2024)

 Three early cash years (2001-2003).
 Thin early FMP SIX coverage means the backtest only starts investing in 2004.
 The CAGR calculation includes those zero years.

 Data: Ceta Research (FMP financial data warehouse).
 Universe: SIX cyclical sectors.
 Period: 2001-2024, annual rebalance (July).
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.